 - chronic pain

 How to use Corefirst in both Pilates and Yoga

 Once you decide whether Pilates or Yoga is best for your own needs (maybe it’s both!) you have so many options when it comes to beginning your journey towards your new fitness regime.

 Maybe you want to practice Pilates a few times a week to increase your muscle mass, tighten your core, and keep your bones strong and healthy.
 And perhaps you want to also focus on flexibility and deep breathing by incorporating a yoga practice a couple days a week as well.
 Sounds like a great plan!

 Whatever your unique goal is with Pilates or Yoga, Corefirst can help to not only support your practice, but to enhance your results as well.

-Corefirst bands are designed to add increased resistance to turn up the intensity of your Pilates practice, or adversely, they could add a gentle “pull” if you need help getting into a yoga pose to increase your flexibility over time.
+The Corefirst is designed to add increased resistance to turn up the intensity of your Pilates practice, or adversely, they could add a gentle “pull” if you need help getting into a yoga pose to increase your flexibility over time.

-In addition to a wide range of systems at different difficulty levels to suit your unique fitness level, Corefirst also has a platform full of incredible workout classes to help you reach your goals.
-Programs like traditional Pilates, Stretch, Strength, and Burn can help you increase both strength and flexibility—all taught by top-rate professional trainers.
+In addition to our revolutionary product , Corefirst also has a platform full of incredible workout classes to help you reach your goals.
+Programs like traditional Pilates, Stretch, and Fat Burn can help you increase both strength and flexibility—all taught by world-class professional instructors.